On the constrained growth of complex scale-independent systems: Data and methods

 \subsection{Measuring the growth function}

-In this section, we detail the procedure used to obtain the growth function $G(k)$ of a system from its temporal data, $t \in [0, t_f]$.
-We use the following notation: we keep in memory every encountered individual $i$, its number of apparitions (or current share) $k_i(t)$, $N_k(t)$ as the number of individuals with share $k_i(t) = k$ and the total population $N(t)$ after time $t$.
-Starting from $t=1$, we proceed as follows.
+We now describe the procedure used to obtain the growth function $G(k)$ of a system from its temporal data, $t \in [0, t_f]$.
+We use the following notation: we keep in memory every encountered individual $i$, its number of appearances (or current share) $k_i(t)$, $N_k(t)$ as the number of individuals with share $k_i(t) = k$ and the total population $N(t)$ after time $t$.
+Starting from $t=1$, we proceed as follows. \algblock{If}{EndIf} \algcblock[If]{If}{ElsIf}{EndIf} \algcblock{If}{Else}{EndIf}\algcblockdefx[Strange]{}{Eeee}{Oooo} [1]{\textbf{Input} #1} [1]{\textbf{Output} #1}